Cancer Council Australia

 Australia is the skin cancer capital of the world.
 More than 11,500 Australian men and women are diagnosed with a melanoma each year, and an estimated 434,000 people are treated for one or more non-melanoma1 skin cancers.
 Skin cancer accounts for over 80% of all new cases of cancer diagnosed in Australia each year.

-Luckily, skin cancer is almost entirely preventable and high profile awareness and information campaigns telling Australians how to save their skin have been in place for several decades.
+Luckily, skin cancer is almost entirely preventable and high-profile awareness and information campaigns telling Australians how to save their skin have been in place for several decades.
 But there are still a lot of misconceptions about skin cancer and sun protection.

-Cancer Council Australia’s Skin Cancer Committee has developed a number of position statements addressing common myths and misunderstandings and providing clear information and advice aimed at helping Australians reduce their skin cancer risk.
+Cancer Council Australia's Skin Cancer Committee has developed a number of position statements and fact sheets addressing common myths and misunderstandings and providing clear information and advice aimed at helping Australians reduce their skin cancer risk.
 Many of the statements have been developed with input from other expert health organisations, particularly the Australasian College of Dermatologists.

 Eye protection

-This position statement, developed in partnership with Eye Research Australia, provides background information on the health effects of UV radiation on the eyes.
-It explains the Australian Standard which classifies sunglasses and fashion glasses based on the amount of UV radiation that passes through the lenses.
+This fact sheet, endorsed by The Royal Australian and New Zealand College of Ophthalmologists, provides background information on the impact of exposure of the eyes to UV radiation.
+It explains the Australian Standard which classifies sunglasses based on the amount of UV radiation that passes through the lenses.
 It also covers eye protection in the workplace, the importance of children wearing good quality sunglasses and protection levels offered by prescription glasses.

 Fake tans

-This position statement provides background information about various fake tanning products on the market and explains why the Cancer Council does not encourage their use.
+This position statement provides background information about various fake tanning products on the market and explains why Cancer Council does not encourage their use.
 It also outlines sun protection measures people should take while using fake tanning products.

 Risks and benefits of sun exposure